Self-Supervised Learning from Structural Invariance: Experiments

 \paragraph{Baselines.} Our experiments in \S\ref{sec:exp:num}, \S\ref{sec:exp:ident} focus on contrastive SSL.
 As discussed in \S\ref{sec:prelim:con}, InfoNCE~\citep{chen2020simple, oord2018representation} and AnInfoNCE~\citep{rusak2025infonce} are the contrastive baselines that account for isotropic and anisotropic noise in $p(\rvz^+ \mid \rvz)$, respectively.
 AnInfoNCE learns directional weights of the similarity function, $\boldsymbol{\Lambda}$.
 For a fair comparison, we also use a learnable scalar weight $\lambda$ for other methods in \S\ref{sec:exp:num} and \S\ref{sec:exp:images} and find it beneficial.
 Table~\ref{tab:sim_func} compares the similarity functions across methods.
 On natural images in \S\ref{sec:exp:images}, we experiment with both InfoNCE and BYOL~\citep{grill2020bootstrap}.
 We also compare with~\citet{ibrahim2022robust}, which models the change between latent factors as Lie group transformations; we denote this method as LieSSL.
 For the CRL benchmark in \S\ref{sec:exp:ident}, we include classic disentanglement methods, including $\beta$-VAE~\citep{higgins2017beta} and AdaGVAE~\citep{locatello2020weakly}.
 For the video experiments in \S\ref{sec:exp:videos}, we use BYOL as our base SSL method.

-\paragraph{H-InfoNCE.} In addition to existing baselines, we introduce H-InfoNCE, which extend AnInfoNCE to account for heteroscedastic noise by predicting $\boldsymbol{\Lambda}_{\rvx}$ from $f(\rvx)$ with an affine function (H-InfoNCE$_\mathrm{Affine}$) or an MLP (H-InfoNCE$_\mathrm{MLP}$); it replaces $\boldsymbol{\Lambda}$ in AnInfoNCE's similarity function with this conditional $\boldsymbol{\Lambda}_{\rvx}$.
+\paragraph{H-InfoNCE.} In addition to existing baselines, we introduce H-InfoNCE, which extend AnInfoNCE to account for heteroscedastic noise by predicting $\boldsymbol{\Lambda}_{\rvx}$ from $f(\rvx)$ with an affine function (H-InfoNCE$_\mathrm{Affine}$) or an MLP (H-InfoNCE$_\mathrm{MLP}$); it replaces $\boldsymbol{\Lambda}$ in AnInfoNCE's similarity function with this conditional $\boldsymbol{\Lambda}_{\rvx}$ (see Table~\ref{tab:sim_func}).
 Additionally, H-InfoNCE uses another MLP predictor to predict $f(\rvx^+)$ from $f(\rvx)$, similar to distillation-based SSL, except for in Table~\ref{tab:numerical-simple}, where we ensure $\E[\rvz^+ \mid \rvz] = \rvz$.
-Note that all InfoNCE, AnInfoNCE, and H-InfoNCE assume unimodal $p(\rvz^+ \mid \rvz)$ while AdaSSL relaxes this assumption by using a latent variable model.
+Note that all InfoNCE, AnInfoNCE, and H-InfoNCE assume unimodal $p(\rvz^+ \mid \rvz)$ while AdaSSL relaxes this assumption by using a latent-variable model.

 \paragraph{Experimental setup.} We use a five-layer MLP as $f$ for the numerical experiments in \S\ref{sec:exp:num}, a ResNet-18 \emph{encoder} followed by a two-layer MLP \emph{projector} as $f$ for the image experiments in \S\ref{sec:exp:ident} and \S\ref{sec:exp:images}, a ResNet-50 encoder followed by a two-layer MLP projector as $f$ in \S\ref{sec:app:results:inat}, and a five-layer 3D CNN followed by a three-layer MLP projector as $f$ for videos.
 Unless otherwise noted, we train the model from scratch on the training set and perform model selection based on the performance of an online affine probe on the validation set.
 For evaluation in \S\ref{sec:exp:num} and \S\ref{sec:exp:ident}, we follow~\citet{zimmermann2021contrastive} by training an affine probe on top of the \emph{embeddings} produced by the frozen $f$ on the training data.
-For evaluation in \S\ref{sec:exp:images} and \S\ref{sec:exp:videos}, we train an affine probe on both the embeddings (output of the projector) and the output of the frozen encoder, which we refer to as \emph{representations}.
+For evaluation in \S\ref{sec:exp:images} and \S\ref{sec:exp:videos}, we train an affine probe on both the embeddings (output of the frozen projector) and the output of the frozen encoder, which we refer to as \emph{representations}.
 We then evaluate the probes' performance on the test set following standard practice~\citep{chen2020simple, grill2020bootstrap}.
-All results are reported as the mean and standard deviation over at least three random seeds.
+All results are reported as the mean and standard deviation over three random seeds.
 Additional experimental details and data visualizations can be found in \S\ref{sec:app:implementation}.